jerk/Ogar-Unlimited-With-Client/README.md

 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar UL is being used.
 Usually, Skype is the culprit.
 To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
 You will have to change your connection ip to "127.0.0.1:PORT"**

-Once the game server is running, you can connect (locally) by typing `play.ogarul.tk/?ip=127.0.0.1:443` into your browser's address bar.

 ## Configuring Ogar UL
 To control how your server is run, Edit files in `src/settings/`